Call for applications

 Applications may be submitted online during the application period.

 The Arts Promotion Centre Finland (Taike) requires that applicants familiarise themselves with the call for applications before filling in the application.

 Purpose and amount

 Grounds for not awarding a subsidy

-The Arts Promotion Centre Finland awards operational subsidies to communities such as associations, cooperatives and companies.
-Operational subsidies are intended for legal communities only.
+Festival subsidies are intended for communities such as associations, cooperatives and companies.
 Organisations run by municipalities and foundations may also apply.
-However, unregistered communities and private persons carrying on trade are not eligible for these subsidies, as they do not constitute legal entities.
-These subsidies are intended to support the operations of professional artists and not recreational activities.
+However, unregistered communities and private persons carrying on trade are not eligible for festival subsidies.

 The objective of festival subsidies is to improve